 This is indeed a percentage increase of 12.8%, but between 2015 and 2016 and not 2016 to 2017, as Fubbs’ stated.

 The bulk of tourists visiting the country came from neighbouring countries, with a total of 7,313,684 tourists (72.8%) from the SADC region.
 By far the majority of tourists in 2016 came for a holiday (9,706,602 or 96.6% of tourists). – Gopolang Makou

 “It is a well-known fact, that inequalities persist in South Africa and that we boast the highest unemployment rate in the world,” ANC member of parliament Nocawe Mafu told the national assembly during her address.

-Statistics South Africa’s most recent data shows that 26.7% of the workforce was unemployed during October to December of 2017.
+At the time, Statistics South Africa’s most recent data showed that 26.7% of the workforce was unemployed during October to December of 2017.
 This refers to people who were unemployed and actively looking for work.